 We recommend checking out one of the fastest internet providers in the US.

 Use QoS settings to prioritize certain online activities

-Nearly all routers have a quality of service (or QoS) component that allows you to control how your network prioritizes certain types of data.
+Many routers have a quality of service (or QoS) component that allows you to control how your network prioritizes certain types of data.
 That way, you can make sure your streaming data always gets first access to available bandwidth for smooth playback.

 Not all routers have adjustable QoS, but if your router does, you’ll find the controls in your router’s web interface.